ogc1231/comprehensible-spanish-frontend/TESTING.md

 | | Unauthenticated Users Tries to access non existent URL | Redirect The page you're looking for doesn't exist | Pass | |

 ## User Story Testing
+I've tested my users to make sure they all work as stated.

 | User Story | Screenshot |
 | --- | --- |
 | As a general site user I can view a navbar from every page, so that I can navigate easily between pages. | ![screenshot](https://github.com/ogc1231/comprehensible-spanish-frontend/blob/main/documentation/readme-assets/navbar_logged_out.png) |